AbsaOSS/enceladus/_docs/3.0.0/usage.md

 ## Intro

 This part of the documentations will show you how to use Enceladus, Menas as its UI and how to run its spark-jobs.
-This part expects you to have Menas already deployed and running and `spark-jobs.jar` ready at hand.
+This part expects you to have Menas and REST API already deployed and running and `spark-jobs.jar` ready at hand.
 If not, please look at previous parts of [build process][build] and [deployment][deploy]

 ## Quick Start